MehdiHmidi523/Github-Real-Time-Issue-Server/README.md

 ## Which extra modules did you use in the assignment?
 Motivate the use of them and how you have make sure that they are secure enough for production

+I made the Auditing package dependencies for security vulnerabilities using #npm audit# that checks direct dependencies, devDependencies, bundledDependencies, and optionalDependencies and then it asks for a report of known vulnerabilities

 ## Have you implemented any extra features (see below) that could motivate a higher grade of this assignment?
 If so, describe them.

+I used let's encrypt and OAuth with github accessToken handler